 By law, the ESF is not available to pay administrative expenses.
-Instead the Treasury's Office of International Affairs has responsibility for managing ESF operations, and Treasury's Office of Financial Management provides the recordkeeping and financial reporting services for the ESF.
+Instead the Treasury's Office of International Affairs has responsibility for managing ESF operations, and Treasury's Deputy Chief Financial Office provides the recordkeeping and financial reporting services for the ESF.
 These Treasury offices bear all administrative expenses of the ESF.
 Accordingly, there are no administrative expenses reported in the financial statements.